sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 }
 ```

-If you haven't seen the `>` before in a CSS rule, it's the direct descendent selector.
+If you haven't seen the `>` before in a CSS rule, it's the direct descendant selector.
 In this example, it means that the `<time>` element must be an immediate child of the `<li>` element.
 We're using this selector so our rules won't inadvertently apply to other `<time>` elements that may be nested deeper within the list item's content.

 To finish up the punctuation, let's add a colon and space after the last of the `<time>` elements in each list item.
 We have to use two pseudo-selectors for this rule.
 The `:last-of-type` selector will target the last `<time>` element in the list item.
 That's the first `<time>` if there's only one and the second `<time>` if both are present.
 Then we add the `:after` pseudo-selector to insert content after that `<time>` element.